-Telecommuters are a relatively large percentage of the workforce: 12.31% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.26% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Key Biscayne is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Key Biscayne in 2010 was $79,020, which is wealthy relative to Florida and the nation.
-This equates to an annual income of $316,080 for a family of four.
-However, Key Biscayne contains both very wealthy and poor people as well.
+The per capita income in Key Biscayne in 2010 was $79,262, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $317,048 for a family of four.

 Key Biscayne is an extremely ethnically-diverse village.
 The people who call Key Biscayne home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Key Biscayne, accounting for 59.53% of the village’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Key Biscayne, accounting for 65.75% of the village’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Key Biscayne residents report their race to be White, followed by Asian.
-Important ancestries of people in Key Biscayne include German, Irish, Russian, and English.
+Important ancestries of people in Key Biscayne include German, Irish, English, and Russian.

 The most common language spoken in Key Biscayne is Spanish.
-Other important languages spoken here include English and French.
+Other important languages spoken here include English and Portuguese.